National Gandhi Museum and the many memories of Mahatma | Devdiscourse

-From replica of Mahatma Gandhi's residence at Sabarmati Ashram to his 'recreated heartbeat' in a digital medium -- the National Gandhi Museum has an eclectic atmosphere to pay tributes to the Father of the Nation on his 150th birth anniversary.
+From replica of Mahatma Gandhi's residence at Sabarmati Ashram to his digitally 'recreated heartbeat' -- the National Gandhi Museum has an eclectic atmosphere to pay tributes to the Father of the Nation on his 150th birth anniversary.
 Decked up to the hilt to celebrate the occasion, the museum, standing in this location since 1961, provides a complete panorama of Gandhi's life, work and philosophy through the many relics, photographs, art works, audio-visuals and literature.

 Soon after listening to the heartbeat, an excited nine-year-old beams with joy, "Did you hear it?
 This is so unreal.
 Wait I'll tell my mother also."
 The museum, noisy than any other usual Tuesdays, was filled with school students, artistes, tourists and locals.
 Some were there as part of the 'Delhi Darshan' while some performed plays or flash mob showing important incidents of the life of the Father of the Nation.